walternstein/walternstein/README.md

 **Would you like to learn more about me?
 Would you like to learn more about what I do?**

-A passionate senior Systems Engineer, a professional IT generalist that loves learning new technologies and ways for making processes more effective and efficent.

 - 🔭 I’m currently working on transitioning from monolithic systems to DevSecOps...